 The rotator cuff is the group of tendons in the shoulder joint providing support and enabling wider range of motion.
 Major injury to these tendons may result in tear of these tendons and the condition is called as rotator cuff tear.
 It is one of the most common causes of shoulder pain in middle aged adults and older individuals.

-Duke fellowship-trained nonsurgical orthopedic specialist, Dr. Matthew Kanaan offers comprehensive diagnosis and treatment for patients suffering from rotator cuff tears in Raleigh, NC.
-As the Triangle’s first private practice solely dedicated to Nonsurgical orthopedics, Dr. Kanaan offers non-surgical treatment options for your rotator cuff tears.
-He will take the time to answer any question you may have to help determine the best non-surgical treatment option for you.
-For more information, contact our office at (919) 719-2270 and schedule an appointment today!
+Wake Nonsurgical Ortho is Triangle’s first private practice solely dedicated to Nonsurgical orthopedics.
+Duke-trained non-surgical orthopedic specialist, Dr. Matthew Kanaan, is dedicated to making sure that patients receive access to non-surgical treatments for rotator cuff tears.
+Dr. Kanaan will take the time to answer any questions you may have so that he can determine the best treatment option for you.
+For more information, contact our orthopedic clinic in Raleigh at (919) 719-2270 and schedule an appointment today!

 What Causes Rotator Cuff Tears?

 Rotator cuff tear results from pressure on the rotator cuff from part of the shoulder blade (scapula) as the arm is lifted.
 It may occur with repeated use of arm for overhead activities, while playing sports or during motor accidents.

 What Are The Symptoms of a Rotator Cuff Tear?

 Rotator cuff tear causes severe pain, weakness of the arm, and crackling sensation on moving shoulder in certain positions.
 There may be stiffness, swelling, loss of movements, and tenderness in the front of the shoulder.